 Who will I see?

 The clinic has a team of people who will help you through your procedure.
-A radiographer, a radiologist and receptionist who will be pleased to ask answer any questions you may have.
+We will be pleased to ask answer any questions you may have.

 Will I need an injection?

 Occasionally we may need to give you and injection, this is called contrast.
 The contrast enables us to see certain areas in more detail.
 This will normally be administered into a vein in the arm by the radiographer and more pictures will be taken after the injection.
 We will always discuss this with you first and there are not usually any side effects from this.

 There will be an additional charge for this which will be discussed with you.

 If you have any metal on your clothing i.e. zips or metal buttons (including bra hooks) you will need to remove them, if needed we have clinic gowns for your convenience and a changing area.

 Generally gold wedding bands are safe to go into the scanner, however all other jewellery including piercings must be removed, you may like to leave them safely at home, but we do have lockers for your personal belongings.

 The duration of the scan depends on which areas of the body are being scanned, for a single area, e.g. lower spine, the time is typically 15 to 20 minutes, but for multi-area and contrast scanning it will be longer, the radiographer will be able to advise you of the time you will be in the scanner.